zamazan4ik/awesome-pgo/article_lto/article.md

 Is there any difference between compilers from the memory perspective?
 I think they are but I didn't perform such measurements yet.
 The same applies to different compiler versions - the in theory is also "yes" but I suppose the chance of getting troubles from incresed memory consumption with LTO after the compiler upgrade are too low.
 Though, I didn't check it too.

 ### Bugs

+#### C++

+TODO: Incremental LTCG is not compatible with ASAN: https://developercommunity.visualstudio.com/t/starting-application-with-address-sanitizer-in-rel/1537669 - and ofc issue was closed due to other bugs :DDDD
+TODO: https://github.com/dbry/WavPack/pull/103#discussion_r626374911 - LTO can break UB-dependent code

 #### Rust